LADY ELIZABETH BOWES-LYON

 On 20 January 1936, George V died and Albert’s older brother ascended the throne as Edward VIII, although George had made it clear more than once that he would have preferred his second son to succeed him.
 Before long, David brought about a constitutional crisis by insisting on marrying the American divorcée, Wallis Simpson, who had been his mistress for many years.
 The Church of England did not allow divorced people to marry at that time and David was warned the British public would not accept Wallis as their queen.
 Refusing to give up Wallis, David chose to abdicate in favour of his brother who ascended the throne as George VI on 11 December 1936.

 George was reluctant to become king but his brother had left him little choice, so he and Elizabeth were crowned on 12 May 1937, the very day that had been set aside for David’s coronation.
 David was granted the title of Duke of Windsor but Wallis was barred from being styled HRH and they were exiled to France.
 The Duke was also not entitled to a pension from the government but George VI paid him one from his own personal finances, although the Duke did not fully disclose his own considerable wealth to his brother during negotiations.
 George threatened to cut him off if he ever came to Britain uninvited.

 In 1938, as war was looming over Europe, Elizabeth and George paid a visit to France to strengthen ties and the visit was hailed as a great success.
 The visit had been initially delayed due to the death of Elizabeth’s mother, Lady Strathmore, but the issue of suitable mourning clothes was delicately handled by British designer, Norman Hartnell, who created an all white wardrobe for Elizabeth.
-The following year, the king and queen visited Canada and the United States, meeting with President Roosevelt and his wife, Eleanor, who were very impressed with Elizabeth’s regal bearing.
+The following year, the King and Queen visited Canada and the United States, meeting with President Franklin D. Roosevelt and his wife, Eleanor Roosevelt, who were very impressed with Elizabeth’s regal bearing.
 The trip was also an attempt to bolster relations between Britain and the United States in the advent of war.